sisihagen/webroot/content/en/blog/distracting-from-war-with-climate-and-migration.md

 Apparently, Russia will not be able to convince NATO that the Russian 9M729 missile, which the United States has accused of breaking the treaty, was never planned or tested for prohibited distances.
 Obviously, we will have to live with the mistrust and also with the fact that the United States will never admit that the MK-41 launch systems, from which it is possible to launch banned types of missiles, were a breach of contract.
 Russia has said this from the outset, but no one wanted to listen.
 Even if Russia had not developed a missile, but a non-aircraft-capable wooden board, it would have been described as a breach of contract because the withdrawal from the INF Treaty was planned by the United States, as the tests of new types of missiles were planned a few weeks after the the expiry of the contract.

+{{< youtube "ijl-dUR2j8U" >}}

 In 1990, when Germany was reunited, Soviet leader Mikhail Gorbachev, on the wave of gratitude, trusted the promise not to expand NATO to the east and not to accept new members from the former Warsaw bloc.
 The promise was informal, only verbal, and Mikhail Gorbachev was trusting and did not insist on keeping it in a formal agreement.
 Later, the "partners" claimed that no promises had been made, but many witnesses and negotiators – both Roland Dumas (France's Foreign Minister) and Hans-Dietrich Genscher (German Foreign Minister) – admitted unofficially that such has given talks.
 Europe and the United States were impressed by the confidence of the USSR and could not resist the temptation to exploit it.

 The next document is the NATO-Russia Basic Act of 1997, which is often criticized as being too trusting and too unbinding, but it was concluded as a "fire extinguisher" because NATO did not even intend to talk about its eastward enlargement.
 The basic act stipulates the obligation not to station permanent contingents on the territory of new NATO members.
 But we see the construction of military bases in Romania, Poland, the Baltic states, the use of aircraft and armored vehicles, especially against the background of the psychosis of "containing the Russian threat".
 We are told that tanks and infantry are only rotating there, a small consolation, because no one is saying that they should stay there and retire there and then die of age weakness: of course they rotate, but no one restricts what it means to a great deal of time. permanent stationing.

+{{< youtube "KjbtjlcRVFE" >}}

-The so-called "[military Schengen Treaty](https://taz.de/EU-plant-militaerisches-Schengen/!5494949/ "EU plant militärisches Schengen -  Schneller an die Ostfront")", the 2018 agreement between NATO countries, which requires the transfer of armed forces across the continent's borders without having to ask parliaments or executives, and the development of road and road infrastructure, bridges, the construction of depots for weapons, fuels and lubricants.
+The so-called "military Schengen Treaty", the 2018 agreement between NATO countries, which requires the transfer of armed forces across the continent's borders without having to ask parliaments or executives, and the development of road and road infrastructure, bridges, the construction of depots for weapons, fuels and lubricants.
 We see that the demand of the "big brother" in NATO to increase military spending to 2 percent is aimed more at supplying orders to the arms industry than at military security.
 It is unlikely that all these "preparations" are in fact consciously "military", probably aimed at increasing the possibilities of "capacity building".
 But in combination, they paint a fairly clear picture of rising risks.

 Whether we should accuse ourselves of being "Eurocentric" or "Western oriented" is a legitimate question, but in Russia, focusing on events and processes in Europe is probably an old habit.
 Nevertheless, all the world wars have come to Russia from Europe in one way or another.
 Do we see similar direct threats from the East?

+{{< youtube "OccAoEan4Ek" >}}

-Against this background, Russian President Vladimir Putin's proposal to NATO governments and the alliance itself to establish a common [moratorium](https://www.vesti.ru/doc.html?id=3196060 "Путин предложил Великобритании ввести мораторий на ракеты в Европе") with Russia on the deployment of short- and medium-range missiles on the European continent was a " logical, comprehensible and natural.
+Against this background, Russian President Vladimir Putin's proposal to NATO governments and the alliance itself to establish a common moratorium with Russia on the deployment of short- and medium-range missiles on the European continent was a " logical, comprehensible and natural.
 Finally, the main argument put forward by the envoys from Washington, including the recently dismissed National Security Adviser [John Bolton](https://www.vesti.ru/doc.html?id=3190631 "Уволенный Трампом Болтон начал огрызаться на бывшего шефа"), in Moscow was:

 > The termination of the INF Treaty is not directed against Russia, we are trying to put pressure on China, which has a large arsenal of these missiles.
 It is not about Russia.